How to start on your bonsai kit

 Another important aspect of bonsai is the selection of the right container.
 The container should be proportionate to the size of the tree and should complement its overall aesthetic.
 It’s common for bonsai containers to be made of ceramic or clay and to have a shallow depth to restrict the growth of the tree.

-See also How to trim a ficus ginseng bonsai tree
+See also How often should you prune a bonsai tree

 Patience is also a key virtue when it comes to bonsai.
 It takes time for a bonsai tree to develop and mature, and it often requires years of training and care.
 However, the end result is a beautiful and unique piece of living art that can bring joy and serenity to any space.